jerodsanto/CappuccinoResource/README.md

 ### CRUD ###

-Instanciate a blank Post object
+Instantiate a blank Post object

     var post = [Post new];